-Our solutions are commercially deployed in over 75 countries by more than 450 customers.
+Our solutions are commercially deployed in over 70 countries by more than 475 customers.
 We expect that a substantial portion of our future sales will be follow-on sales to existing customers.
-During the years ended December 31, 2017, 2016 and 2015, sales to existing customers represented 97%, 74% and 63% of our revenue, respectively.
+During the years ended December 31, 2018, 2017 and 2016, sales to existing customers represented 99%, 97% and 74% of our revenue, respectively.
 Our business and results of operations will depend on our ability to sell additional products to our existing customer base.

 • Selling New Products.
 Our results of operations have been, and we believe will continue to be, affected by our ability to quickly and effectively design and sell products with improved performance and increased functionality.
 As networks and standards for broadband solutions evolve, we aim to deliver new products prior to our competition.
 For example, the introduction of our DOCSIS 3.0 broadband solution, our CCAP solution and our DOCSIS 3.1 capabilities allowed us to obtain new customers, increase our sales to existing customers, increase our revenue and capture market share.
 We aim to increase our revenue by enabling customers to transition from previously deployed data and video solutions to our integrated CCAP solutions, which can incorporate DOCSIS 3.1 standards as well as our remote-PHY distributed access solution.
-Over the last several years, we have made substantial investments to extend our Axyom software platform to serve the wireless market, and we expect to generate increased revenue in the future from sales of wireless solutions to new and existing customers.
-We have also developed solutions for telecommunications service providers.
+Over the last several years, we have made substantial investments to extend our Axyom software platform and to develop small cell solutions to serve the wireless market, and we expect to generate increased revenue in the future from sales of wireless solutions to new and existing customers.
 Our ability to sustain our revenue growth will depend, in part, upon our sales of new products.